-More recently, the resolution 60/161, of the United Nations General Assembly of 16 December 2005 calls, among other things, that: “4. …States should take all necessary measures to local and national level to ensure the protection of human rights defenders, particularly in times of conflict and peacekeeping.”
-This is the obligation of the participating cities with the approach of this project.
+More recently, resolution 60/161 of the United Nations General Assembly of December 16th 2005 asks, among others, that: “4 …States adopt all necessary measures, at the local and national level, to guarantee the protection of human rights defenders, particularly in contexts of conflict and peacekeeping”.
+It is this obligation that makes the participant municipalities engage in this project.